-The word partner is not new; according to Jen Doll's reporting in the Atlantic, the term arose around the 14th century to connote a more equal relationship between a married man and woman, in comparison to the gendered marriage terms husband and wife that'd been used since the 11th and ninth centuries respectively.
+The word partner is not new.
+According to Jen Doll's reporting in the Atlantic, the term arose around the 14th century to connote a more equal relationship between a married man and woman, in comparison to the gendered marriage terms husband and wife that'd been used since the 11th and ninth centuries respectively.
 Husband originally meant "master of the house," Doll reports, so you can see the need for an update.

 Even if we don't intend them that way, words carry with them deeply rooted underlying meanings and historical weight, says relationship and well-being coach Shula Melamed, M.A., MPH.
-Words like "boyfriend" and "girlfriend" may not necessarily suggest an unequal relationship, but they do nod toward the traditional roles men and women have played (and have been expected to play) in their relationships.
+Words like boyfriend and girlfriend may not necessarily suggest an unequal relationship, but they do nod toward the traditional roles men and women have played (and have been expected to play) in their relationships.
 Girlfriends are cute, needy, emotional, and controlling; boyfriends are protective, clueless, and hard to hold down.
 These characterizations are obviously not true in all or even most cases, and yet they ring in our ears as truisms because we've been enculturated with them.

-And especially when it comes to marriage, some married people "might feel that the terms wife or husband have some traditional implications or historical weight that doesn't reflect their relationship," Melamed says.
+Especially when it comes to marriage, some married people "might feel that the terms wife or husband have some traditional implications or historical weight that doesn't reflect their relationship," Melamed says.
 Using partner, on the other hand, is "a way to express equity in the relationship" with one single word.
 Partner is free from all the cultural baggage layered onto all its gendered alternatives.

-2. Partner makes space for queer people.
+Partner makes space for queer people

-"The term partner has historically has been used by primarily non-heterosexual couples to refer to their other half," Melamed explains.
+"The term partner has historically has been used by primarily nonheterosexual couples to refer to their other half," Melamed explains.
 "Some use it to express alliance with the queer community."

-3. Partner has some gravity to it.
+Partner has some gravity to it